 Greater income disparities in rich countries increase depression.

-Rich countries tend to have greater income disparities between the very rich and very poor, which could play a role in the development of depression and lead to higher rates of depression in developed countries.
+Rich countries tend to have greater income disparities between the very rich and very poor, which could play a role in the development of depression and anxiety and lead to higher rates of depression/anxiety in developed countries.
 The reason behind this could simply be envy and jealousy, which is a natural human tendency.
 Jealousy and envy is usually a core feature behind wars and battles since the dawn of man kind.
 “I don’t have what you have, but I want it, so I will kill you to get it.”
 In poor countries, almost everyone is poor.
 In rich countries, contrastingly, the poor are constantly confronted with the vast wealth of the rich.

 This is why even as a young child, when travelling to South Africa, I realized there was a difference between a poor person in the city streets/squatter camps of Johannesburg, compared to a poor person living in a rural community with a few animals, a mud hut and the basic necessities to live.
 The person in the rural community has no mode of comparison for their life situation and everyone else is living in the same way as them, where is the poor person in the city sees how the wealthy live everyday and it is very different to them.

-This is likely to be one explanation as to why individuals of lower socio-economic classes in developed nations tend to exhibit high rates of depression, not taking into account diet and lifestyle habits, which we know also effect mental health and tend to be worse in people of lower socio-economic status.
+This is likely to be one explanation as to why individuals of lower socio-economic classes in developed nations tend to exhibit high rates of depression and anxiety, not taking into account diet and lifestyle habits, which we know also effect mental health and tend to be worse in people of lower socio-economic status.

 Obviously in poorer countries, there is always going to be an upper class that enjoys a life of luxury, however it is not as common, therefore it is not in the sight of those who are poor.